ochrstn/tsed/docs/tutorials/scalar.md

 #### By decorators

-It's also possible to create several swagger documentations with the `doc` option:
+It's also possible to create several openapi documentations with the `doc` option:

 <<< @/tutorials/snippets/scalar/multi-spec.ts